pushpanshu0501/pushpanshu0501/README.md

 - currently pursuing my B.Tech in Material Science and Engineering, IIT Kanpur
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute to Robotics and AI,ML projects
-- Loves to work on anroids app development
+- Loves to work on anroids app development using Ionic/Android Stuidio
 - ⚡ Fun fact: I love to draw, watch movies and series

 ### Connect with me: